LokiXun/diffusion_video_paper_list/2023_11_Arxiv_SeeSR--Towards-Semantics-Aware-Real-World-Image-Super-Resolution_Note.md

+### Image Encoder

+- Q：Image Encoder 结构？

+  Image Encoder 结构使用 ControlNet 原文中的 image encoder " Adding conditional control to text-to-image diffusion models"

+> we use a **tiny network E(·) of four convolution layers with 4 × 4 kernels and 2 × 2 strides** (activated by ReLU, using 16, 32, 64, 128, channels respectively, initialized with Gaussian weights and trained jointly with the full model) to encode an image-space condition ci into a feature space conditioning vector cf

+### Tagging Model

 ### finetune :star:

 finetune the entire DAPE module from RAM [71] using LORA (r = 8) [22] for 20k iterations